Generic Name and Formulations:

 <18yrs: not established.

 Increased risk of infections and possible malignancies (eg, lymphoma, skin); kidney graft thrombosis; nephrotoxicity; and mortality in heart transplantation.
 Use in heart transplantation: not recommended.
 Avoid sun, UV light.
 Severe hepatic impairment or hereditary disorders (eg, galactose intolerance, Lapp lactase deficiency, glucose-galactose malabsorption): not recommended.
 Diabetes.
 Obtain everolimus, cyclosporine and tacrolimus whole blood concentrations periodically (see full labeling); and trough concentrations during dose adjustments.
 Monitor CBCs, renal function, urine protein, lipids, blood glucose; and for pneumonitis and serious (eg, bacterial, viral, fungal, protozoal) including opportunistic infections; polyoma virus infections (eg, BK virus-associated nephropathy, and JC virus-associated progressive multiple leukoencephalopathy).
 Antimicrobial prophylaxis for PCP and CMV recommended.
-Pregnancy (Cat.C); use effective method of contraception during and up to 8 weeks after therapy.
+Embryo-fetal toxicity.
+Pregnancy; avoid.
+Females of reproductive potential should use highly effective contraception during and up to 8 weeks after final dose.
 Nursing mothers: not recommended.

 Avoid live vaccines, standard doses of cyclosporine.
 Increased risk of angioedema with ACE-inhibitors.
 Potentiated by CYP3A4 and/or P-glycoprotein inhibitors; avoid strong inhibitors (eg, ketoconazole, itraconazole, voriconazole, clarithromycin, telithromycin, ritonavir, boceprevir, telaprevir, grapefruit juice, digoxin); monitor and adjust dose with moderate inhibitors (eg, erythromycin, fluconazole, nicardipine, diltiazem, nelfinavir, indinavir, amprenavir), or CYP3A4 and P-glycoprotein substrate (eg, verapamil).
 Potentiates octreotide.
 Antagonized by CYP3A4 inducers (eg, carbamazepine, phenobarbital, phenytoin, efavirenz, nevirapine, St. John's Wort); avoid strong inducers (eg, rifampin, rifabutin).
 Avoid simvastatin, lovastatin; monitor if used with atorvastatin or pravastatin.
 Caution with other nephrotoxic drugs, CYP3A4 or CYP2D6 substrates with a narrow therapeutic index.